caiostringari/picoastal/README.md

 git clone https://github.com/caiostringari/PiCoastal.git picoastal
 ```

-## 4.1 Displaying the camera stream.
+## 4.1.
+Displaying the Camera Stream

 This is useful to point the camera in the right direction, to set the focus, and
 aperture.